manalipatil224/HR-Analytics/README.md

-HR Analytics Dashboard: Unveil Attrition Drivers and Optimize Retention Objective was to create a dashboard where we can insights by which Attrition rate can be reduced.
+HR Analytics Dashboard: Unveil Attrition Drivers and Optimize Retention.

+Objective was to create a dashboard where we can insights by which Attrition rate can be reduced.

 This dynamic HR Analytics Dashboard empowers HR professionals to proactively manage attrition and cultivate a thriving workforce.
 Created multiples KPIs and DAX formulas.
 Used different type of charts like Donut, Area, Stacked, Treemap, Slicers and Matrix.